 Neil Stevenson is on a mission to understand creativity and find new ways to enable and encourage it in others.
 He's particularly interested in how the slowly-evolving human brain interacts with the rapidly-changing tech environment we live in, and the strange and wonderful new behaviors that emerge as a result.

-Jane is a designer with a notorious reputation for drowning her house plants in love.
+Jane is an interaction designer with a notorious reputation for drowning her house plants in love.
 If she’s not whispering sweet nothings to her variegated rubber plant, she’s finding some other crafting hobby to obsess over, then discard shortly after.